ZarinTasnimBiash/Data_Mining/README.md

 =======

 - Cervical cancer is one of the most preventable cancers through effective screening programs.
-- Our dataset consists of 3 different screening methods, and we tried to compare their effectiveness across countries.
+- The dataset consists of 3 different screening methods, and I tried to compare their effectiveness across countries.
-- Our project aims to analyze cervical cancer screening programs for women aged 30-49 in the year 2019 using WHO data.
+- The project aims to analyze cervical cancer screening programs for women aged 30-49 in the year 2019 using WHO data.

 # Research Question